21 Hours Fasting | Benefits | Risks and Tips

 Although fasting has a long and illustrious history, it has recently gained popularity as a weight-loss method.

-In recent years, among many health-conscious people, both the Warrior Diet and Intermittent Fasting have garnered a great deal of favor as the best fasting diets to try.
+In recent years, among many health-conscious people, the Warrior Diet and Intermittent Fasting have garnered much favor as the best fasting diets.

 They continue to gain popularity worldwide, with the 16/8 fasting schedule topping the list.